 It's a totally different thing.

-Um they sell what's called CPM cost per thousand.
+They sell what's called CPM cost per thousand.

-And they do some direct result, meaning TV spots with an 800 phone number, something that they can measure immediate reaction to response.
+And they do some direct result, meaning TV spots with an 800 phone number, something that they can measure immediate reaction response.

-But advertising agencies have what are called media buyers, and they come out of universities and they're largely liberal and they're in the basements of agencies and they have the budgets and they determine where the money for any individual client is spent, and they will go with their political choices.
+And they come out of universities and they're largely liberal and they're in the basements of agencies and they have the budgets and they determine where the money for any individual client is spent.

 This is not supposition.